How Inpatient Mental Health Treatment Works (Is It Right for Me?)

 Unfortunately, due to demand, you can sometimes wait for a long time in an ED to get into an inpatient facility—sometimes for several days, though usually for one day or less.

 State psychiatric hospitals still exist, but they’re not where most people get inpatient treatment anymore, especially not the first time they go.
-These large facilities are often reserved for forensic patients—people who have been admitted through the criminal justice or corrections systems.

-If you’re not involved with the criminal justice system, you’ll probably only ever go to a state hospital if you have a severe mental health condition, didn’t respond to an initial episode of acute hospital care, and need longer-term treatment (often 30 to 90 days) to stabilize.
+If you’re not involved with the criminal justice system, you’ll probably only ever go to a state hospital if you have a severe mental health condition, didn’t respond to an initial episode of acute hospital care, and need longer-term treatment (30 to 90 days) to stabilize.
 (Note that most states have separate facilities or units for forensic and non-forensic patients.)

 What Is Inpatient Mental Health Treatment Like?